BrennanLongstreth/513Woodworking/README.md

 Steps for building:
 1. Make sure your LAMP stack is installed and ready to use.
 1. Navigate to the backend folder and open "config.php"
-2. Change $dbuser and $adminuser to your desired user for the database on your computer (likely "root")
+2. Change $dbuser and $adminuser to your desired user for the database on your system
-3. Change $pass and $adminpass to the passwords for their respective accounts (likely "")
+3. Change $pass and $adminpass to the passwords for their respective accounts
 4. save the file
 5. log in to your mysql terminal as root from within the backend folder
 6. run "CREATE DATABASE 513Woodworking;"